 Late last month, Dr. Ginger Boyle, a family physicians from Spartanburg, Tenn., was the guest of the CMS National Provider Call Program and gave a wide-ranging talk on “Preparing Physicians for ICD-10 Implementation.”

 If you missed the teleconference, don’t fear.
 Dr. Boyle left behind her slides, which contain a tremendous amount of valuable information that will be useful to any sized practice, whether you are in a large medical group or a small family practice.
-You can download them here:
+You can download them here: (You must be logged in to download this file.
+Don't have an account?
+Register for free and you'll be returned to this page.)

 Dr. Boyle developed the coding education program for her hospital and its family practice residency program.
 Her presentation is aimed at medical coders, physicians, physician office staff, nurses and other non-physician practitioners, provider billing staff, health records staff, vendors, educators, system maintainers, laboratories, and all Medicare FFS providers.
 In it, she covers the following: